Most Commonly Asked Questions.

 Kits we offer: subject to change.
 Need a specific setup.
 Reach us on our online chat portal.

 ⚠️Conventional Kit.
+Base kit.

 This kit has the mix manifold located at the bottom bung of the pot.
 Basic and reliable.